MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-android-initialize.md

 ---
 title: Prepare your Android app for native authentication
-description: Learn how to add Microsoft Authentication Library (MSAL) native auth SDK framework to your Android app..
+description: Learn how to add Microsoft Authentication Library (MSAL) native auth SDK framework to your Android app.

 author: henrymbuguakiarie
 manager: mwongerapk